 Clerksroom is a business that exists because of its people.
 Our people include our clients who send us work, use our services and pay our fees; our suppliers, who help us deliver those services and, of course, our support team and barristers, who work together with the aim of delivering an exceptional service which will make our clients want to return to us every time.

 We have the ability to prove that our model delivers sustainable benefits to all our people.
 Every pound invested in people, in marketing, and business development can be tracked into our conversion rates.
-We like to think we do our job well, enabling you to do yours.
+We like to think we do our job well, enabling you to also do yours well.
 This is why we look for exceptional, forward-thinking professionals to join our unique and outstanding business.

 Our work is civil, commercial and family law in England & Wales.
 We provide advocacy, advice and mediation in these and most other key areas of law at all courts, at all levels.
 Our clients include law firms of all shapes and sizes, in-house legal teams, companies, a variety of organisations which need legal services and increasingly, members of the public.